-Choose this option to specify that an e-mail should only be sent if the specified set of constraints are met.
-To add constraints, select the attribute from the Attribute dropdown menu and select the value that the object must have before an e-mail is sent from the Value drop-down menu.
+c Select the value for the specified constraint from the Value drop-down list.
 Multiple constraints can be added and these constraints are totaled to determine if an e-mail should be sent.
-Constraints can only be added to list attributes.
+Constraints can only be added to list attributes, user attributes and the Category attribute.